Chair of Trustees

 My initial involvement with the CGF began as my daughter, Georgia, who is now 20 years old has Russell Silver Syndrome, MUPD7.
 I am married to Nick and we have three daughters; Jessica, Chloe & Georgia.

-I have recently joined the CGF as Fundraising and Marketing Manager and have ten years’ experience in the charity sector at senior management level.
+I have been witht CGF for nearly four years working as the Fundraising and Marketing Manager and have 14 years’ experience in the charity sector at senior management level.
 My passion is the development and growth of small charities and am so excited to be part of such a friendly and passionate team.

 I am married to Michelle and we have one, very annoying, cat.
 In my spare time I am, slowly, learning to play the guitar and trying to improve my French.